Deci-AI/data-gradients/README.md

 ## Dataset Extractors
 **Ensuring Comprehensive Dataset Compatibility**

-Integrating datasets with unique structures can present challenges.
+DataGradients is adept at automatic dataset inference; however, certain specificities, such as nested annotations structures or unique annotation format, may necessitate a tailored approach.

 To address this, DataGradients offers `extractors` tailored for enhancing compatibility with diverse dataset formats.

-**Highlights**:
-- Customized dataset outputs or distinctive annotation methodologies can be seamlessly accommodated using extractors.
-- DataGradients is adept at automatic dataset inference; however, certain specificities, such as distinct image channel orders or bounding box definitions, may necessitate a tailored approach.

 For an in-depth understanding and implementation details, we encourage a thorough review of the [Dataset Extractors Documentation](./documentation/dataset_extractors.md).